Our Blog | The Intern Group | Internship Tips & Advice

 1. Lobbyist

 Lobbyists advocate on the behalf of special interest groups by communicating and influencing policy-makers.
 Being able to understand policy and communicate with both lawmakers and their clients is vital for a successful lobbyist, which is why a degree in political science is crucial.
+So, if you're wondering how to become a lobbyist after achieving your political science degree, consider doing an internship in politics and government to help get you key, practical skills so you can get your foot in the door.

 2. Journalist

 Most journalists who cover local or national politics have some sort of background in political science.
 With a political science degree, a journalist can better analyze legislation affecting their communities and speak with more authority as they hold lawmakers accountable.
+This is especially crucial if you're looking to be a political journalist, and you can gain more experience in this area after earning your degree by trying your hand at a journalism internship abroad to give yourself a wider, more global view of the career field.

 3. Politician